sindresorhus/sindresorhus.github.com/source/pages/apps/faq.md

 ### Can you make your apps available on Homebrew? {#homebrew}

-Unfortunately not.
+For App Store apps, unfortunately not.
 Supporting Homebrew requires distributing apps outside the App Store, and that involves significant overhead: hosting, auto-updating, and dual publishing.
 The demand simply doesn't justify these efforts.

+For non-App Store apps, anyone can add to Homebrew.
+Feel free to [add one of my apps](https://docs.brew.sh/Adding-Software-to-Homebrew).
+I personally don't use Homebrew for apps, so it's not something I plan to do.

 ### You are doing a lot of open source, why are only some of your apps open source? {#why-not-oss}